jcwynder/interactive-user-registration-form/README.md

 While convenient for this specific, relatively non-sensitive piece of information, it is crucial to understand the inherent security limitations of `localStorage` and avoid using it for storing anything that needs strong confidentiality.

 4. Describe a challenge you faced in implementing the real-time validation and how you solved it.

+A challenge I faced in implementing the real-time validation was figuring out the best practice to render appropiate error messages when conditions of user `input` return `false` during the `input` and `submit` phases of the form.

+Although a great portion of this information was provided during initial phase of assignment, I had to learn about new methods when it comes to validating user input data.

+5. How did you ensure that custom error messages were user-friendly and displayed at the appropriate times?

+**Clear and Specific Error Messages:**

+- Each validation function sets a specific textContent for the corresponding error message element.
+For example:
+  - `usernameError.textContent = "Username is required.";` is clear about what the user needs to do.
+  - `emailError.textContent = "Please enter a valid email address.";` guides the user on the expected format.
+  - Password error messages pinpoint the specific criteria that were not met (length, lowercase, uppercase, number).
+  - `confirmPasswordError.textContent = "Passwords do not match.";` directly addresses the issue.

+**Real-time Feedback (`input` Event Listeners):**

+- The `addEventListener("input", validate...)` lines ensure that the validation functions are called as the user types in each input field.

+This provides immediate feedback, allowing users to correct errors as they occur, rather than waiting until they try to submit the form.

+**Clearing Error Messages on Correction:**

+- Within each validation function, if the input is valid, the `textContent` of the corresponding error element is set to an empty string (`""`).

+This ensures that error messages disappear as soon as the user corrects the invalid input, reducing clutter and providing a positive visual cue.

+**Submission-Time Validation:**

+- The `registrationForm.addEventListener("submit", ...)` block performs a final validation check when the user attempts to submit the form.

+This is crucial for catching errors if the user somehow bypassed the real-time validation.

+**Focusing on the First Invalid Field:**

+- In the `submit` event listener's `else` block (when validation fails), the code attempts to focus on the first invalid input field using `inputElement.focus()`.

+This helps direct the user's attention to the field they need to correct first.